hiperwalk/hiperwalk/docs/tutorial/index.rst

          0.70710678,  0.1767767 ,  0.        ,  0.        ,  0.1767767 ]])

-or a more sofisticated output.
-Frequently, we are interested in the probability of the walker being found on each vertex.
+Or, the output could be more sophisticated.
+Often, we are interested in the probability of the walker being found at each vertex.
-This can be done via the :meth:`hiperwalk.CoinedWalk.probability_distribution` method by passing the final state as argument.
+This can be accomplished via the :meth:`hiperwalk.CoinedWalk.probability_distribution` method by passing the final state as an argument.

 >>> probability = qw.probability_distribution(final_state)
 >>> probability
 array([[0.03125, 0.     , 0.15625, 0.     , 0.125  , 0.     , 0.125  ,
         0.     , 0.53125, 0.     , 0.03125]])

-It is also possible to plot the probability distribution with a simple command.
+It's also feasible to plot the probability distribution using a simple command.

 >>> hpw.plot_probability_distribution(probability) #doctest: +SKIP

-Resulting in the following plot.
+This command generates the following plot:

 .. figure:: probability_distribution.png
     :alt: Plot of the probability distribution.